Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: The motivic Euler characteristic with compact supports

 \begin{Not} For a field $k$, we usually let $p$ denote the exponential characteristic of $k$, that is, $p$ is the characteristic of $k$ if this is positive, and is $1$ if the characteristic is zero.
 We will always assume that the characteristic is different than $2$.

-For $X$ a separated noetherian scheme, we let $\Sch_X$ denote the category of separated finite type schemes over $X$ and let $\Sm_X$ be the full subcategory of smooth (separated and finite type) schemes over $X$.
-We will refer to an object $Y\to X$ of $\Sch_X$ as an {\em $X$-scheme} or {\em scheme over $X$} and similarly refer to an object $Y\to X$ of $\Sm_X$ as a {\em smooth $X$-scheme} or {\em smooth scheme over $X$}. \end{Not}

-\begin{Def} \cite[Definition 1.9]{Scharlau} Let $k$ be a field.
-Let $M(k)$ be the monoid of equivalence classes of non-degenerate quadratic forms on $k$, with the operation induced by direct sum of quadratic forms, $\oplus$.
-Define $\GW(k)$ to be the Grothendieck group completion of $M(k)$.
-Concretely, elements of $\GW(k)$ are formal differences of classes of quadratic forms on $k$.
-The tensor product of quadratic forms $\otimes$ induces a well-defined multiplication on $M(k)$ that extends to $\GW(k)$, making $(\GW(k), \oplus , \otimes )$ a ring that we call \textit{the Grothendieck-Witt ring} of $k$.\\ For $a \in k^\times$, we denote by $\<a\> \in \GW(k)$ the class corresponding to the quadratic form $x \mapsto ax^2$.
+By $\GW(k)$ we denote the Grothendieck-Witt ring of $k$, i.e. the Grothendieck completion of the monoid of non-degenerate quadratic forms on $k$, with multiplication induced by tensor product of quadratic forms.
+For $a \in k^\times$, we denote by $\<a\> \in \GW(k)$ the class corresponding to the quadratic form $x \mapsto ax^2$